Cullen Schwarz for Done Good

 Vegan Shampoo and Conditioner From the Brazilian Amazon

-Teadora shampoos and conditioners are made from extracts from three Amazon Rainforest fruits: Buriti, Açaí, and Cupuaçu.
+Teadora shampoos and conditioners are made from extracts from three Amazon Rainforest fruits: Buriti, Açaí, and Cupuaçu– the best possible ingredients for a mild yet effective shampoo for dry scalp.
 They’re intensely moisturizing and are chock full of vitamins, nutrients, fatty acids and anti-oxidants (your mom said to eat your fruit to get your vitamins… it’s good to rub it on yourself too).
 Prevention Magazine awarded it as the "Best Natural Conditioner" on the market.
+The best moisturizing shampoos and conditioners come from natural ingredients, not chemical cocktails.

 Teadora ingredients are grown utilizing sustainable agriculture practices and purchases help fund anti-deforestation initiatives, including a partnership with The Rainforest Foundation U.S. and indigenous groups in Guyana and Brazil to protect biodiverse indigenous lands.
 Teadora is also Leaping Bunny cruelty-free certified.